7und3dpy/enterprise-infrastructure-lab/docs/backup-dr-note.md

 # Backup and DR Note

 ## Overview
-This document summarizes backup priorities, recovery considerations, and disaster recovery observations for the BinCorp enterprise infrastructure lab.
+This document summarizes backup priorities, recovery considerations, and disaster recovery observations for the Samsung enterprise infrastructure lab.
 The purpose is to define a realistic recovery mindset for the implemented environment, even though this lab does not include a full enterprise backup platform.

 The backup and DR approach focuses on protecting the most critical services first, minimizing recovery time for core infrastructure, and identifying where the current lab still has single points of failure.